ChesapeakeCommons/STSImpactMap/README.md

 Save The Sound 2020 Impact Map
 ---------------

-Below you will find information documenting the database structure and information relating to data editing for the Save the Sound Impact Map.
+About
+---------------
+The Save The Sound 2020 Impact Map was built for the [Save The Sound](https://www.savethesound.org/) orginization by [The Commons](https://www.ourcommoncode.org/) to communicate and catalog their various efforts to improve the greater Long Island Sound.
+Below you will find general information about the Save the Sound Impact Map and documention for the database control sheets.
+App documentation can be found inline in App.R and Styler.css.
 Please disseminate to anyone who will be editing or entering input data for the application.
----------------

 Quick Links
 ---------------